ATEX Glands and Hazardous Locations

 present in the air in quantities sufficient to produce explosive or ignitable mixtures.”

-In Dangerous Substances and Explosive Atmospheres Regulations (DSEAR), an Explosive Atmosphere is defined as “a mixture of dangerous substances with air, under atmospheric conditions, in the form of gases, vapours, mist or dust in which, after ignition has occurred, combustion spreads to the entire unburned mixture”.
+In Dangerous Substances and Explosive Atmospheres Regulations (DSEAR), an Explosive Atmosphere is “a mixture of dangerous substances with air, under atmospheric conditions, in the form of gases, vapours, mist or dust in which, after ignition has occurred, combustion spreads to the entire unburned mixture”.

 Components of Hazardous Areas -Elimination of one